LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 # Macro Combinations

-I would compare the Macros with Terraform functions.
-It is good to know that there are easier ways to do something, but you don't really make the most of the tool unless you have to push the boundaries and combine multiple functions on in this case Macros with a clear purpose.
+Macros are comparable to Terraform functions.
+It's essential to recognize that there are easier ways to accomplish tasks.
+Yet, to fully leverage the tool, it's crucial to stretch its capabilities and intertwine multiple functions with a specific goal in mind.

 ## Quick Results